-Washington County offers free paper shredding and recycling events for confidential papers.
+Washington County offers free paper shredding events for confidential papers at the Environment Center.
 Documents will be shredded on-site by Shred Right and recycled.
 CDs, floppy disks, and other media will be accepted for off-site destruction.
 These events are free and open to residents and businesses.

 Expect long wait times.